 (I’m a devastating diva reppin’ Delta Sigma Theta Sorority, Inc.)

 The following statement and photos were posted on my friend’s social media account this morning.
-It truly started my day off well to see people give of their time and funds in a time they could’ve been relaxing day after day on a beach and making the moment all about themselves.
-Because that is in fact an outcome of the typical destination wedding.
+It truly started my day off well to see people give up their time and funds at a time when they could’ve been relaxing day after day on a beach and making the moment all about themselves – because that is really what a typical destination wedding is all about.
+Take a look at https://www.visitcaymanislands.com/en-us/experiences/romance/destination-weddings if you don’t believe me.
+It’s supposed to be all about luxury and romance, but this group of people swapped that for kindness and help.
 And no one would’ve blamed them if this community service idea never came to fruition, but I’m glad the world gets to see their outpouring of love through acts!
 This is what makes America great.